 It was noted above that in calculating reimbursement, the average fare forgone is estimated by applying the Discount Factor to a Reference Fare.
 Implicitly, the Guidance assumes that the Reference fare is identical to the average cash fare input into the Discount Factor calculation (i.e. the value used to estimate day and week price ratios and hence draw appropriate discount factor values from the look-up table).
 Because most TCAs have no alternative, they will often rely upon operator estimates of the average cash fare paid by adult commercial passengers, which can be relatively easily reported by operators, and the same measure will be used for both roles.

 PTE reimbursement methods often use continuous survey data to estimate what is frequently referred to as an “equivalent cash fare”, derived from the journey length distribution of concessionary passengers applied to a cash fare scale.
-PTE data can often demonstrate that the journeys length distributions of different groups of passengers will not be identical, and this can lead to significant variations in the average equivalent cash fare that might be calculated.
+PTE data can often demonstrate that the journey length distributions of different groups of passengers will not be identical, and this can lead to significant variations in the average equivalent cash fare that might be calculated.
 In particular:

 the average equivalent cash fare of concessionary passengers is often (but not always) higher than the average cash fare paid by commercial passengers;